Skip to main content

 A stack of plates stands to the individual plates in the stack in the same way that a pile of bricks stands to the individual bricks in the pile.
 Arguably, the stack of plates is not merely the plates that are stacked.
 The stack of plates is one thing whereas the plates are many things.
 The analogous point holds for the pile of bricks.
 What is this relation that the stack of plates bears to the plates and the pile of bricks bears to the bricks?
 The standard answer is that the stack of plates is the fusion of the plates and the pile of bricks is the fusion of the bricks.
 On this view, there is operation—fusion—such that applying it to the bricks gives you the pile, and applying it to the plates gives you the stack.4

 A similar situation arises in the theory of propositions.
 The proposition that two is prime stands to two and being prime as the proposition that three is odd stands to three and being odd.
 That two is prime is not merely the plurality consisting of two and being prime: the proposition is one thing whereas two and being prime are two things.
 The analogous point holds for the proposition that three is odd.
 What is this relation that the proposition that two is prime bears to two and being prime and the proposition that three is odd bears to three and being odd?
 While there is no standard answer, it is natural to develop an answer by analogy with the above case.
 In particular, it is natural to postulate some operation such that applying it to two and the property of being prime is the proposition that two is prime and applying it to three and the property of being odd is the proposition that three is odd.
-On this way of thinking, the proposition that two is prime is identical to where is an operation—which I’ll call application— is the property of being prime and is the number two.5
+On this way of thinking, the proposition that two is prime is identical to App(f,x) where App is an operation—which I’ll call applicationf is the property of being prime and x is the number two.5

 Generalizing from the above example, the operation of application should be understood so that every instance of the following schema comes out true.

-is the proposition that is .
+App(f,x) is the proposition that x is F.

 I think this gives us some grip on the notion of application.
 Some will demand an account of what it is for a proposition to be an application of a property to an individual.
 Application is not plausibly fusion.
-Let denote the fusion of and .
-The proposal that entails that the proposition that I am walking is the fusion of me and the property of walking.
+Let f+x denote the fusion of f and x.
+The proposal that App(f,x)=f+x entails that the proposition that I am walking is the fusion of me and the property of walking.
 But this proposal has some counterintuitive consequences.
 For example, since parthood is transitive, it entails that all of my parts are parts of the proposition that I am walking.
 The issues become worse when we consider the applications of relations to relata.
-Consider an -ary relation and its application to relata.
-The obvious generalization of the fusion theory is to define as · · · + .
-But this theory conflates the proposition that loves (the application of loving to and in that order) and the proposition that loves the application of loving to and in that order).
+Consider an n-ary relation R and its application App(R,x1,,xn) to n relata.
+The obvious generalization of the fusion theory is to define App(R,x1,,xn) as R+x1+ · · · + xn.
+But this theory conflates the proposition that x1 loves x2 (the application of loving to x1 and x2 in that order) and the proposition that x2 loves x1(the application of loving to x2 and x1 in that order).

 There is a response to these objections that solves both at once.
-Instead of defining to be the fusion of a relation and relata, we could define it to be the fusion of a relation and a sequence of relata.
-When is unary the result is that the proposition that I am walking is the fusion of the property of walking and the one-termed sequence whose sole term is me.
+Instead of defining App(R,x1,,xn) to be the fusion R+x1+···+xn of a relation and relata, we could define it to be the fusion R+x1,,xn of a relation and a sequence of relata.
+When R is unary the result is that the proposition that I am walking is the fusion of the property of walking and the one-termed sequence whose sole term is me.
 Since this sequence is plausibly a simple (or if one likes set theoretic reductions, its only parts are other sets), this avoids the transitivity argument and the “forgetting order” problem.
 But I do not see any particular reason to believe it unless one is already committed to using the fusion operation in one’s theory of the combinatorial features of propositions.
 This will become even more apparent when developing the theory of application; in many cases the fusion theory would only add unecessary complication to the theory.9

 As I see things, there is no more basic operation in terms of which application can be defined.
 It is not function application: since it is a manner of combining things, its behavior is highly constrained in a way that function application is not.
 And it is not fusion: there doesn’t seem to be any notion of parthood standing to application as our ordinary notion of part stands to fusion.
 I suggest we take application as a primitive manner of combining elements and see where it gets us.
 This starting place for my theory is reminiscent of Mark Johnston’s (2006) account of the unity of the proposition.
 He states:

 There are a couple of things to note here though.
 First, application is an operation rather than a relation.
 This will turn out to be important to the overall theory.
-The claim is not that that there is some relation, application, that holds between the and the property of being whenever the proposition that is exists.
-The claim is that the proposition is the result of applying to and .
-Failure to distinguish between operations and relations I think has resulted in some confusion when addressing the problem of the unity of the proposition.
+The claim is not that that there is some relation, application, that holds between the x and the property of being F whenever the proposition that x is F exists.
+The claim is that the proposition is the result of applying App to x and F. Failure to distinguish between operations and relations I think has resulted in some confusion when addressing the problem of the unity of the proposition.
 The confusion is present in Johnston’s description of his own view since ‘the predication of’ syntactically combines with a singular term denoting a property to form a term.
 It thus denotes on operation.
 This conflicts with the second part of his quotation in which he characterizes it as a relation.

 A second important thing to note: while our starting places may be similar, this doesn’t mean that our ending places are.
 As of yet I have merely explained my primitives, I have not yet stated what the theory governing them is.
 And it is the theory governing this primitive which is distinctive.
 The theory demonstrates the strength and perspicuity of the primitive.
 I will return to this point in Section 3.1.